Android-Group-48/Habitia/app_ideas.md

 5. BotherMe
     - App that sends notifications on a set schedule (every hour/ two hours / day / week) until the user does a task they don't want to do through the power of annoyance

+Top Three App Ideas:
+1. Habit Tracker app
+    - Category: Lifestyle
+    - Mobile: Mobile is most conducive to the use case of this app, since it would often be used on the go and for frequent but short periods of time
+    - Story: Doesn't have a major collaborative aspect to it between different people, with a use case of individual users
+    - Market: any student, but the use case can extend to professionals or other people in general (anyone who wants to work toward a life change)
+    - Habit: strongly builds towards habits, so along with building the habits the user set out to form they would make a habit out of using the app itself for accountability
+    - Scope: The scope is more for individual users than for groups of people at at time, but we could incorporate a synced version for group projects so that everyone receives notifications/contributes to the project every day with everyone able to see other group members' progress and contributions.
+2. Stylist
+   - Category: Lifestyle
+   - Mobile: This app would be best suited for mobile because it requires the use of a camera and gps, in which is easily available on a phone.
+   - Story: The

+3. Travel Friend
+   - Category: Travel
+   - Avaliable on both smartphone and web.
+Valuable to those audienes who love to travel.
+   - The App can be scalable and have a huge potential market as people usually travel from one place to another.
+   - This app can be addictive to travel lovers due to its easy accessibility.
+   - A stripped down version can be interesting to build and is well scoped.
+However, the construction of this app can be challenging to design an algorithm to calculate the distance between the places in a proper sequence for make it easier for travelers to use.